Crack the Sky

 ".
-The band continues to release albums and perform to a small but devoted fan base to this day.
+The band continues to release albums and perform to a small but devoted fan base.

 History

 1970s

 Crack the Sky traces its roots to early-seventies bands called Uncle Louie and Sugar.
 Uncle Louie featured John Palumbo on vocals and Rick Witkowski on guitar, while Sugar featured Joe Macre on bass and Jim Griffiths on guitar.
 Witkowski and Palumbo had auditioned for Terry Minogue, a nephew of Terry Cashman of CashWest Productions.
 Minogue convinced CashWest to give them a development deal so they could get a band together and record demos.
 Minogue later said, "They played some of the most beautiful music I ever heard in my life."
-Words (as the band was then known), initially a 10-piece band, sized down to five core members.
+Words (as the band was then known), initially a 10-piece band, downsized to five core members.
 The first incarnation of Crack the Sky included drummer Joey D'Amico, bassist Joe Macre, John Palumbo, Rick Witkowski and Jim Griffiths on guitar.
 During that time, CashWest Productions started Lifesong Records, and Crack the Sky became the first band to release an album on that label.

 In 1975, the band released their first album, the critically acclaimed eponymous Crack the Sky, which reached 161 on the Billboard 200 album chart.
 Although praised by The New York Times and declared the "debut album of the year" by Rolling Stone, promotion and distribution problems with Lifesong Records prevented its widespread success.
 According to Terry Minogue, "Records were promised but never arrived at the distribution centers.
 The record would be on the radio but there would be no product on the store shelves or visa versa [sic].
 When people wanted it, it would never be available."
 By what some termed blind luck, the marketing did work in Baltimore, only because a surplus of records was shipped there and put on display in stores when the album was receiving radio play.
 Subsequently, the album became very popular in Baltimore.
 Laidback Larry Allen, music director at WYDD in Pittsburgh, professed love for the album and played Crack the Sky in heavy rotation, but no other place did.